Print Friendly

 7.

-Kinbison che le e wal.
+Kinbison che le wal.

-I miss/am sad about my children
+I miss/am sad about my child

 Morphology of the absolutive antipassive (Antipassive I)